 Medically Reviewed By: April Brewer , DBH, LPC

-When you hear the word "bully," there is probably someone that comes to your mind.
+When you hear the word "bully," there is probably someone who comes to mind.
 Bullies intimidate others verbally, mentally, emotionally, and sometimes physically.
-Dealing with a bully is something most people have been forced to do at least once in their life.
-When you understand why a bully acts this way, it can help you know how to stop them.
+Dealing with someone who bullies is something most people have been forced to do at least once in their life.
+When you understand why the person acts this way, it can help you know how to stop them.

 Bullying isn't just something that happens at school.
 There are bullies at every stage of life.
-Bullying is something that you can experience within your family or even at work.
-While it is common for some kids who are bullies to eventually learn their lessons and grow out of this behavior, there are others who become adults and continue to act in the same inappropriate way.
+Bullying is something that you can experience within your family.
+Even bullying at work can happen.
+While it is common for some children who are bullies to eventually learn their lessons and grow out of this behavior, others become adults and continue to act in the same inappropriate way.
 So why do people bully?
 There's no easy, cut-and-dry answer for this question, but we'll discuss the following reasons in this article:

 - Feeling powerless